Together, we’re joining God in his plan to bring lasting change to our world.

 Beginning July 1, 2021, Refuge Rochester is World Relief Western NY, part of a national network of World Relief offices through which over 400,000 immigrants and refugees have been welcomed into this country.
 For decades, World Relief's passion has been to create partnerships that support and emplower local churches to adapt to the challenges of the moment for the sake of refugees and other immigrants.

 Together, we can expand your congregation’s understanding of what it means to love, serve and learn from immigrants and refugees, as well as guide your church through a process we call START, RISE, and STAND.

 START exploring what it might look like for your church to serve refugees and immigrants.
-We prepare an individualized plan for your congregation to learn and launch into a ministry of welcome.
+Discuss ways to help your congregation learn and launch into a ministry of welcome.

 RISE stands for Refugee and Immigrant Sunday Emphasis.
-We partner with you to design and deliver a customized event or program that will help your congregation understand God’s heart for refugees and immigrants.
+Design and deliver an event or program that will help your congregation understand God’s heart for refugees and immigrants.

 STAND with refugees and immigrants by taking what you’ve learned from your RISE event and putting it into action to welcome refugees and immigrants in the community.

 7 Reasons We Believe The Church Can Change The World